mendix/docs/content/en/docs/appstore/modules/data-widgets/data-grid-2.md

 {{< figure src="/attachments/appstore/modules/data-widgets/data-grid-2/tooltip-prop.png" alt="Example of wrap text" >}}

-### 4.9 Association filter
+### 4.9 Association Filter {#association-filter}

 * **Reference** — this property defines the association that will be used for filtering.
 When set, it enables filtering over association with the Drop-down filter.
 Drop-down filter will prioritize this property over `Attribute` property.
 * **Data source** — defines data source for filter options.
 The data source should return list of all possible entities that could be associated with a parent.
 * **Option caption** — the expression that will be used as caption for the option.

 {{% alert color="info" %}}
-This column configuration is intended to be used in conjunction with [Drop-down Filter](#72-drop-down-filter).
+This column configuration is intended to be used in conjunction with [Drop-down Filter](#drop-down-filter).
 Other filter types don't support association filtering.
 {{% /alert %}}

 ## 5 Rows